 The University understands that seeking advice and support for any form of sexual violence can be a very difficult and personal decision.
-This is why we have established a specialised support service for students who have experienced sexual violence.
+This is why we have established a specialised support service for students and staff who have experienced sexual violence at any point in their lifetime.

 What is the role of a University SVLO?